dodo/node-dt-compiler/README.md

 Keep your projects design automagically up-to-date while your web designer iterates over the mockup HTML files.

-generate masks out of mockup HTML files which can later applied on Templates to get the same result as in the mockup.
+This module generates masks out of mockup HTML files which can later applied on Templates to get the same result as in the mockup.

-Seperate functionality from design
+Don't write your template completely from scratch, just use the mockup file of your designer and write only thous tags, that you want to enchant with functionality.

-Creates all tags that you left out of template
+Template tags behave like selectors, if a new tag doesn't match with the mask, the mask tag, thats not fitting, gets created. (see `link` for more).

-Template tags behave like selectors, if a new tag doesn't match with the mask, the mask tag, thats not fitting, gets created.
+The goal if the module is to provide an automated seperation of functionality and design.

 ## api